 - Biotin increase of 111%

 These studies also demonstrated a significant increase in various enzymes including amylase, lipase and Protease.

-Sprouting grains also helps with the absorption of calcium, magnesium, iron, copper and zinc as reported by the Price-Pottenger Nutrition Foundation.
+Sprouting grains also helps with the body's absorption of calcium, magnesium, iron, copper and zinc as reported by the Price-Pottenger Nutrition Foundation."